 You are not broken, but difficulties navigating the social world might be a source of anxiety, confusion, disappointment, fear, or sadness for you.

-You don't need an official autism spectrum or Asperger's diagnosis to benefit from working with a therapist who knows how to connect with older teens and adults who have autistic traits.
+You don't need an official autism spectrum or Asperger's diagnosis to benefit from working with a therapist who knows how to connect with adults (age 18+) who have autistic traits.
 We might be a good match if:

 You have a recent or late diagnosis and would like to explore your new autistic identity.

 You have questioned for some time if you might be on the autism spectrum and are ready to take next steps to find out.

 Your autistic traits are not always readily apparent to others, so you feel pressured to "just know" all of the unwritten rules of socializing or getting along with co-workers.